megamisan/zipdirfs/README.md

 ## Debian packages

-Package building has been tested under debian stretch.
+Package building has been tested under debian buster.

 To build the package, run `dpkg-buildpackage -B`.